 Ways to market your arts and crafts

-Before you can really get your sales up and going, you need a way to get your craft out there to the public.
+Before you can really get your sales up and go, you need a way to get your craft out there to the public.
 You need extensive marketing.
-Here are just a few ways you could consider implementing into your marketing strategies.
+Here are just a few ways you could consider implementing it into your marketing strategies.

 - Trade Show Displays & Banners: It’s always a positive experience to get yourself a booth at a trade show or convention.
 There are plenty of online companies that offer cheap solutions to all of your banner and display needs.